 The Region of Queens Municipality operates two waste water treatment facilities.
 The South Queens Waste Treatment Facility, constructed in 2000, consists of an aerated lagoon system capable of treating 3.2 million gallons per day of sewage.
 Material requiring treatment is piped through 40km of pipe via 19 pumping stations located throughout Liverpool, Milton and Brooklyn.

 The second facility is located in Caledonia.
 Constructed in 1997, it uses a sequencing batch reactor and services homes in Caledonia.
 The sewage network consists of 5km pipe and 2 pumping stations.
 Operation of this plant is fully automated and is monitored through the Public Works Garage in Liverpool via remote operation software.

 The Region of Queens Municipality provides all needed maintenance to streets, sidewalks, and curbs within the community limits of Liverpool as well as sidewalks and curbs in Milton, Brooklyn and Caledonia.
+Click here for a Curb Cut Application and Agreement .
 Public Works provides maintenance to storm water, sanitary sewer, and potable water systems.
 During winter, roads and sidewalks within Liverpool and sidewalks within Caledonia are plowed and salted/sanded as necessary.
+To learn more about snow removal, please click this link .
 Public Works is also responsible for maintenance to municipally owned buildings, municipal garbage boxes, and numerous dry hydrants.

 Capital Projects consists of upgrades and new projects that are deemed necessary to the continued operation of the facilities and services offered to the residents of Queens by the Region of Queens Municipality.
 Examples include: new sewer and water installations, solid waste management upgrades, the South Queens Water Treatment Facility and Queens Place Emera Centre.